KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
+3. There are no specific keywords in 'package.json'.
+We would use them as tags on the module list page.
+Add a few meaningful terms to the keywords in the package.json.
+Not just “magicmirror” or “module”.
-3. No image found.
+4. No image found.
-4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: Found `axios` in file `pnpm-lock.yaml`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `pnpm-lock.yaml`: Replace it with built-in fetch.

 ### [MMM-trakt by Kiina](https://github.com/Kiina/MMM-trakt)